TaitoUnited/full-stack-template/README.md

 ## Recurring issues and solutions

-See trouble.txt or run `taito --trouble`.
+See trouble.txt or run `taito trouble`.

 ## Miscellaneous notes